Arize-ai/openinference/python/instrumentation/openinference-instrumentation-groq/README.md

 Python autoinstrumentation library for the [Groq](https://wow.groq.com/why-groq/) package

-This package implements OpenInference tracing for both the Groq and AsyncGroq clients.
+This package implements OpenInference tracing for both Groq and AsyncGroq clients.

 These traces are fully OpenTelemetry compatible and can be sent to an OpenTelemetry collector for viewing, such as [Arize `phoenix`](https://github.com/Arize-ai/phoenix).